Swisscom Ltd – Annual report – 31 December 2025

 Significant judgements or estimates

-The provisions for dismantling and restoration costs relate to the dismantling of telecommunications installations and transmitter stations as well as the restoration to its original state of land held by third-party owners.
-The level of the provisions is determined to a significant degree by the estimation of future dismantling and restoration costs, as well as the timing of dismantlement.
-The provisions and contingent liabilities for regulatory and antitrust proceedings relate to proceedings in connection with regulated access services provided by Swisscom and proceedings initiated by COMCO.
-The legal and accounting assessment of these proceedings is associated with significant uncertainties in estimation and scope for discretion with regard to the probability of occurrence and the amount of a possible cash outflow.
-The provisions recognised in this way constitute the best estimate of the liability.
-Possible liabilities whose occurrence as at the balance-sheet date cannot be assessed, or liabilities for which the level cannot be reliably estimated, are disclosed as contingent liabilities.
+The provisions for asset retirement obligations relate to the dismantling of telecommunications installations and transmitter stations as well as the restoration of sites owned by third parties to their original condition.
+The amount of these provisions depends primarily on estimates of future asset retirement costs and the expected timing of dismantlement.
+Provisions and contingent liabilities for legal proceedings primarily relate to regulatory and competition law proceedings.
+The legal and accounting assessment of these proceedings involves significant estimation uncertainties and judgement regarding the probability of occurrence and the potential amount of any cash outflows.
+The recognised provisions represent management’s best estimate of the obligation as at the reporting date.
+Possible obligations whose existence as at the reporting date cannot be determined, or for which the amount cannot be measured reliably, are presented as contingent liabilities.

 Accounting policies

-Swisscom is legally obligated to dismantle transmitter stations and telecommunications installations located on land belonging to third parties following decommissioning, and to restore to its original state the property owned by third parties in the locations where these installations are erected.
-The costs of dismantling are capitalised as part of the acquisition costs of the installations, and are amortised over their useful lives.
-The provisions are measured at the present value of the aggregate future costs, and are reported under non-current provisions.
-Whenever the provision is re-measured, the present value of the changes in the liability is either added to or deducted from the cost of the related capitalised item of property, plant and equipment.
-The amount deducted from the cost of the related asset must not exceed its net carrying amount.
-Any excess is taken directly to income.
+Swisscom is legally obligated to dismantle transmitter stations and telecommunications installations located on land owned by third parties upon decommissioning, and to restore such sites to their original condition.
+The estimated cost of asset retirement is capitalised as part of the costs of the related assets and is amortised over their useful lives.
+The provisions are measured at the present value of the expected future asset retirement costs and is presented under non-current provisions.
+When the provision is re-measured, any change in its present value is added to or deducted from the carrying amount of the related asset.
+A reduction in the asset’s carrying amount is limited to its recoverable amount; any excess reduction is recognised immediately in the income statement.